-Discovery intends to engage primarily in the exploration, development and production of crude oil and/or natural gas on the Prospect in an effort to develop crude oil and/or natural gas reserves.
+The Company is primarily focused on the exploration, development and production of crude oil and/or natural gas on the Prospect in an effort to develop crude oil and/or natural gas reserves.
 Its principal products will be crude oil and/or natural gas.
-Discovery's development strategy will be directed toward the multi-pay target areas of South Australia, with a principal focus on the prolific Cooper/Eromanga Basin, towards initiating and rapidly expanding production rates and proving up significant reserves primarily through exploratory drilling.
-Discovery's mission is to generate superior returns for its shareholders by working with industry partners, suppliers and the local community leaders to build a focused exploration and production company with strong development assets in the crude oil and natural gas energy sector.
+The Company's development strategy is being directed toward the multi-pay target areas of South Australia, with a principal focus on the prolific Cooper/Eromanga Basin, towards initiating and rapidly expanding production rates and proving up significant reserves primarily through exploratory drilling.
+The Company's mission is to generate superior returns for its shareholders by working with industry partners, suppliers and local community leaders to build a focused exploration and production company with strong development assets in the crude oil and natural gas energy sector.

 In the right circumstances, the Company might assume the entire risk of the drilling and development of the Prospect.
 More likely, it will determine that these activities can be more effectively pursued by inviting industry participants to share the risks and the rewards of the Prospect by financing some or all of the costs of drilling, completing and equipping wells for production.
 Such arrangements are frequently referred to as "farm-outs."
-In such cases, Discovery may retain a carried working interest or a reversionary interest, and might be required to finance all or a portion of its proportional share in the Prospect.
-Although this approach will reduce the potential return should the drilling operations prove successful, it will also reduce the Company's risk exposure and financial commitment to a particular project.
+In such cases, the Company may retain a carried working interest or a reversionary interest, and might be required to finance all or a portion of its proportional share in the Prospect.
+Although this approach will reduce the Company's potential net cash flow from the Prospect should the drilling operations prove successful, it will also reduce the Company's risk exposure and financial commitment to the exploration and development phase of the project.
 Prospective farmout partners have already indicated interest in committing financial and other resources to this exploration effort.

 There can be no assurance that exploratory, development and production activities will be successful.
-The crude oil and natural gas business involves numerous risks, the principal ones of which are discussed in Discovery's 2017 Annual Report on Form 10-K in "Item 1A.
-Risk Factors - RISKS RELATING TO OUR INDUSTRY."
+The crude oil and natural gas business involves numerous risks, the principal ones of which are discussed in the Company's 2017 Annual Report on Form 10-K in "Item 1A.
+Risk Factors- RISKS RELATING TO OUR INDUSTRY."

-Although Discovery's primary focus is on the exploration and development of the Prospect, information has been exchanged and discussions have been held regarding possible acquisition of, or participation in, other crude oil and natural gas opportunities.
+Although the Company's primary focus is on the exploration and development of the Prospect, information has been exchanged and discussions have been held regarding possible acquisition of, or participation in, other crude oil and natural gas opportunities.
 None of these discussions has, to date, led to any agreements in principle.
-Nevertheless, given an attractive opportunity and Discovery's ability to consummate the same, the Company could acquire one or more additional crude oil and/or natural gas properties, or participate in one or more additional crude oil and/or natural gas opportunities.
+Nevertheless, given an attractive opportunity and the Company's ability to consummate the same, the Company could acquire one or more additional crude oil and/or natural gas properties, or participate in one or more additional crude oil and/or natural gas opportunities.